bazelbuild/examples/rust-examples/08-grpc-client-server/README.md

 `bazel run //grpc_client:bin`

+Build with optimization:

+`bazel build -c opt //grpc_server:bin`

+And run the optimized binary:

+`bazel run -c opt //grpc_server:bin`

+See the compiler [optimization example](../03-comp-opt) for configuration details.

+## Updating dependencies

+* Add or update dependencies in `thirdparty/BUILD.bazel`.
+* Then run the vendoring target: `bazel run //thirdparty:crates_vendor`
+* Rebuild the project: `bazel build //...`
+* Run all tests: `bazel test //...`

+See the [vendoring example](../07-deps-vendor) for details.

 ## Setup

 The Prost and Tonic rules do not specify a default toolchain in order to avoid mismatched dependency issues.